dfinity/motoko/guide/as-slides.md

 ## Type System

-* Structural equi-recursive subtyping
+* Structural, equi-recursive subtyping (definitions are equations).

-* Generics over all types
+* Generics over all types;

+* Constraints on type parameters (as in Java/C#)

 * uniform representation, not specialization

+* bi-directional type checking (not ML-style inference)

 ---

 ## Sharability

+AS distinguishes sharable from non-sharable types, roughly:

 *sharable* \~ stateless, serializable

-* AS distinguishes sharable and non-sharable types
+*non-sharable* \~ statefull, non-serializable

+  - all primitive types are sharable (scalars + text)
+  - any `shared` function type is sharable
+  - any `shared` object type is sharable
-  - an object type is non-sharable if it has a mutable field or one of non-sharable type
+  - any `actor` object type is sharable
+  - `[T]` is sharable if `T` is shareable.
-  - an array is non-sharable if it is mutable or has non-sharable element type
+  - `?
+T` is sharable if `T` is shareable,
-  - a function is non-sharable if has a non-async result or a parameter or result of non-sharable type or closes over non-sharable locals (how indicate the latter in type?)
-  - all other types are sharable
+  - all other types (including non-shared objects, functions) are non-sharable
-  - all public actor functions must be sharable
+  - any parameter `T <: Shared` is sharable.

+(subtyping respects `sharability`)

+---

 ## Expressions and Statements